EMK2473/javascript-quiz/README.md

 ## Challenge 4: JavaScript Quiz

-### Description: This JavaScript Quiz is designed to test your knowledge and speed.
+### Description: This JavaScript Game Quiz is designed to test your speed and knowledge.
+Use time wisely.

     You will be given 10 seconds to answer the first question.